Cobustorro/Cobustorro/README.md

 #### 3. Cloud & Endpoint Security ## Uploading is in progress

 Deployed a Microsoft 365 developer environment and connected endpoints to Microsoft Defender for Endpoint.
-* Practiced Sentinel queries (KQL) to investigate authentication anomalies and cloud activity logs2.
+* Practiced Sentinel queries (KQL) to investigate authentication anomalies and cloud activity logs.

 ---